Filochet/secbench/doc/tutorials/acquisition_and_storage.md

 Then, we need to define some device under test (DUT).
 It is specific to each experiment.
 The goal of the device under test is to perform some computation (AES, RSA, ECC or other) and ideally generate a trigger signal.

 For this example, we suppose that the DUT processes a 16 byte plaintext.
-Our implementation bellow will force a trigger on the scope.
+Our implementation below will force a trigger on the scope.
 In a real side-channel experiment, you will probably need to open a serial port, send the plaintext to the target, etc.

 ```{code-cell} ipython3